The pile box hive has a very simple structure. It does not contain any removable frames.

 Honey production is lower because honeycombs are also removed during honey extraction.

 In Japan, the Langstroth hive is used widely to keep Western bees, but it is not often used to keep Japanese bees.

 It is often said that the productivity of a Langstroth hive is higher.
 I am not sure it is true when keeping Japanese bees.

 Actually, honey production per hive can be higher.
 However, in terms of time management, honey production per hour is more important.

-A pile box hive can be better in production per hour because less time and effort are needed.
+A pile box hive can be more productive in terms of honey production per hour of labor because less time and effort are needed.

-All I have to do when I use the Pile box hive is:
+All I have to do when I use a pile box hive is: